 SEEDS OF FREEDOM: THE PEACEFUL INTEGRATION OF HUNTSVILLE, ALABAMA

-NCTE ORBIS PICTUS AWARD for Outstanding Nonfiction for Children - SIBA BOOK AWARDMISSISSIPPI LIBRARY ASSOCIATION AUTHOR AWARD - Bank Street Best - CCBC Choices - Kirkus Starred Review and Best Children's Books - NCSS Notable - National Book Festival: Represented MS & AL - AR Quiz #134485
+NCTE ORBIS PICTUS AWARD for Outstanding Nonfiction for Children - SIBA BOOK AWARDMISSISSIPPI LIBRARY ASSOCIATION AUTHOR AWARD - Bank Street Best - CCBC Choices - Kirkus Starred Review and Best Children's Books - NCSS Notable - National Book Festival - AR Quiz #134485

 Thank you for visiting!